avikumar15/quick-mail-cli/README.md

 ```

-Create your [OAuth client ID](https://console.developers.google.com/apis/credentials/) and select app type as Desktop App and download the credentials.json file.
 <h2></h2>

-Then run the init command to authenticate gmail, and generate token.
+Run the init command to authenticate gmail, and generate token.
 This command is required to be run only once.

 ```
 $ quickmail init <path/to/credentials.json>